BAN CRUEL GLUE TRAPS NOW!

 Life can take unexpected twists and turns.
 Sadly, this can sometimes mean that pet owners are forced to make the difficult and heartbreaking decision to part with their beloved pets.

-To help owners who must make this decision, the SPCA has partnered with AdoptAPet.com’s Rehome program, offering free, courtesy pet listings with coupon code RCXHAQTL2U8AD8Z (be sure to record this code or you will be charged for your listing).
+To help owners who must make this decision, the SPCA has partnered with AdoptAPet.com’s Rehome program, offering free *, courtesy pet listings with coupon code RCXHAQTL2U8AD8Z (be sure to record this code or you will be charged for your listing; pet owners will still pay a 10% credit card processing fee and state sales tax).

 The Rehome program allows pet owners to take proactive steps in selecting the ideal homes for their pets, with representatives providing expert advice and guidance throughout the entire process.